-All the above functions are outsourced to other parts of the Saga Group, with subcontracting to external third parties where the expertise in delivering those services cannot be cost effectively delivered within the Saga Group.
-Functions where this is most typical include IT, telephony and facilities management.
-The decision whether to outsource is based on a consideration of the risks and the costs and benefits of outsourcing and is managed on a case by case basis with regular review to ensure those arrangements remains fit for purpose.
+All the above functions are outsourced to other parts of the Saga Group or subcontracting to external third parties where the expertise in delivering those services cannot be cost effectively delivered within the Saga Group.
+The decision whether to outsource is based on a consideration of the risks and the costs and benefits of outsourcing and is managed on a case-by-case basis with regular review to ensure those arrangements remains fit for purpose.
 The outsourcing review and decision process is documented.